 Transfer Day - March 31st marks an event that occurred over eight decades ago, when the Danish West Indies were formally ceded to the United States by Denmark; thus, becoming the U.S. Virgin Islands, in exchange for twenty-five million dollars (which today is the cost of one or two Peter Bay villas!)

-St Thomas Carnival (OK, not a 'St John' event but have to support our sister island) during 2013 the buik of the festivities will be the final week of Carnival: April 22 - 27, 2013
+St Thomas Carnival (OK, not a 'St John' event but have to support our sister island) during 2016 the buik of the festivities will be the 10 days of Carnival: April 22 - May 2, 2016

 St John Festival "Carnival" begins month long activities including lots of music, parades, and caribbean food!
 Carnival season is a time for celebrations joined in by the young and old.